spidasoftware/format/README.md

 ```
 If all tests pass, this will construct you the jar, "EclipseFormatter/target/EclipseFormatter.jar."
 Replace the jar located in format-v[number]/formatters/ directory with the one created.
 This will
 add your changes to the program.
+Note: do not replace the jar with the EclipseFormatter-1.0-SNAPSHOT.
+This
+jar does not have all of the dependencies.